Quick Questions? Email Us

 • Baby formula and milk are permitted through security

-• Cabin crew can provide warm water if available
+• Cabin crew can provide warm water (if available)

-Traveling With Infant Food and Liquids
+Traveling with Baby Food & Liquids

 • Baby food